XRPLF/xrpl-dev-portal/docs/references/http-websocket-apis/public-api-methods/clio-methods/nft_history.md

 | `limit`        | UInt32 | _(Optional)_ Limit the number of NFTs to retrieve.
 The server is not required to honor this value. |
 | `marker`       | Marker | Value from a previous paginated response.
 Resume retrieving data where that response left off.
 This value is NOT stable if there is a change in the server's range of available ledgers.
 If you are querying the “validated” ledger, it is possible that new NFTs are created during your paging. |

-**Note** If you do not specify a ledger version, Clio uses the latest validated ledger.
+{% admonition type="info" name="Note" %}If you do not specify a ledger version, Clio uses the latest validated ledger.{% /admonition %}

 ## Response Format